agentydragon/agentydragon.github.io/posts/2018-12-09-groundhog-life.markdown

 ---
-title: Groundhog Life: a cute, but eventually frustrating game that can't be won
+title: "Groundhog Life: a cute, but eventually frustrating game you can't win"
 ---

 Take-aways up front: